gsgghotra/Versety-Project_management/README.md

 ## Project Status

-The project is still active and running; however, I stopped working on it as the base PHP language used was not up to date, and the technologies employed were not the latest and greatest, which caused efficiency issues.
-Considering that PHP 5 is losing support, there is not much motivation to continue working on the current codebase.
-However, there is potential for this project to be revived and modernized with technologies like React, which could significantly enhance its performance and usability.
+The project is still active and running; Considering that PHP 7 is losing support, there is potential for this project to be modernized with technologies like React, which could significantly enhance its performance and usability.

 ## Development and Usage